 The problem is that you aren’t learning and improving your own skill set.
 In the long term you’re setting yourself up to be at a disadvantage compared to the photographers who spent years practicing and refining their workflow and technique.
 They’ll be able to edit images better, faster, and cheaper than you.
 You’ll be left behind in this rapidly evolving industry.

-When it comes to accounting and law, those are parts of your business you’ll want to outsource to professionals, but when it comes to photography you are the professional.
+When it comes to accounting and law, those are parts of your business you’ll want to outsource to professionals.

 Time how long each step takes.
 Challenge yourself to improve the speed you work through each step while maintaining a high level of quality.
 If certain areas are taking up a LOT of time, see if you can change something to improve your efficiency.